Section 1 - Introduction

 Submitting a Proposal for a New Commercial Activity

-(14) The preliminary stage includes the Activity owner completing the Commercial Activity Checklist (available from Finance Business Partners and from the Legal Office) and preparing a proposal document, such as a summary business case.
+(14) The preliminary stage includes the Activity owner completing the Commercial Activity Checklist (available from Finance Business Partners and from the Legal & Compliance unit) and preparing a proposal document, such as a summary business case.

 (15) The proposal should identify the category of commercial activity and include a preliminary risk assessment, risk management actions and details of additional insurance cover required.
 The proposal must identify any University funding, resources, personnel, equipment, or facilities required for the proposed activity, and include full details of all external parties to be involved in the conduct of the activity.